IlliniSolarCar/ElecOnboarding25/Hardware/alexw10_horns_v1/alexw10_horns_v1_specs.md

  - Then list each connector, specific type/requirements, and pinout such as:

  - Power In: 1x3 pin connector, GND +24 GND, nominal 150mA
  - Control: Signal and GND
- - Outputs: 2x 1x2 pin connectors, one horn (power/gnd) for each ofthe connectors, nominally 150mA
+ - Outputs: 2x 1x2 pin connectors, one horn (power/gnd) for each ofthe connectors, nominally 150mA, direction doesnt matter
+ - this design uses molex connectors kk-254 connectors but they can be substituted for whatever connector is actually needed, holes for connectors
+ - are 0.1 inch spaced

 ## ICs
 - Only list specific ICs if the board require this specific component to work none

 ## Buttons/Switches
-none
+1 push button - when the button is not pushed down, there is normal operation in that a high from the microcontroller will make the horn sound
+- when the button is pushed down, the microcontroller signal is disconnected, and 3.3V from a voltage divider is applied to the gate of the mosfet, which makes the horn sound
+- horn sounds whenever the button is pushed down, when but is not pushed down the horn sounding depends on the microcontroller

 ## Power System
 voltage comes from 24V LV bus, we will use 2A fuse as well as a flyback diode